Transferring Large Sums of Money Internationally

 • Confirm the details

-• Accept the fees, terms, and conditions
+• Accept the fees, terms, & conditions

-• Authorize and complete the transfer
+• Authorize & complete the transfer

-Pro tip:
+B!T tip:

-Some financial institutions may charge a flat fee for international wire transfers (at an average of $44 USD5), while others charge a percentage of the amount sent.
+Some financial institutions may charge a flat fee for international wire transfers (at an average of $44),5 while others charge a percentage of the amount sent.
 Keep in mind that if you’re converting the money into another currency, an exchange rate will apply.
 Funds may take up to five days to transfer.6

 Although most US banks allow account holders to make international wire transfers, some offer quicker, cheaper, or more reputable wire transfer services than others.
 A few of the best US banks for making international transfers include:7